Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights Logo 1993

 This period in the university’s sports department history is interesting because management tried to combine text and graphics.
-To achieve the desired effect, designers placed the image of a knight to the left of the inscription.
+To achieve the desired effect, designers placed an image of a knight to the left of the inscription.
 The warrior in full combat gear: in armor, with a spear, and in a helmet with feathers and a visor.
 The spear is slightly raised so that it pierces the abbreviation “UCF,” located diagonally with a white stripe.
 Below is the word “Knights”.
-Unlike the upper inscription, it is typed in black letters without serifs.
+Unlike the upper inscription, it is typed in black sans-serif letters.

 2003 – 2007